merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

     multiply 10 to 1

 Similar as before, the execution is done lazily.
 The only difference is that we wrap the function inside a custom `Composable` class.
 Writing custom Composable classes allows us to modify the iteration process.
+Some use-cases for custom `Composable`s include:

-One use-case is for example when we want to instantiate a expensive resource only once in the constructor e.g. a database connection or a R-CNN feature extractor.
+    #.
+We need to instantiate a expensive resource only once in the constructor e.g. a database connection or a R-CNN feature extractor.

+    #.
+When a very complex  stream processing is needed that is hard to achieve with standard methods.

 When using `compose()` note that the order of calling the `__iter__` method is from right ot left.